 |LAURA DAUGEREAU — RACE JUDGE

 Laura has been involved with some aspect of sled dogs since she was 10 years old, “putting my time around the sled runners just shy of 30 years.”
 After many years of distance racing all across North America, she started racing the Pedigree Stage Stop in 2016.
 “I fell in love with it!,” Laura admits.
 “After a year away from the sport, I was missing my ‘Stage Stop Family’ and was overjoyed when I got a call asking me to help judge the 2022 event.
 I’m proud to be part of this world class event.
 I love the highly competitive field it draws from all over the world, and yet remains a family friendly event — one where our beloved dogs are always first!”

 |BILL HASTINGS — CHIEF TIMING OFFICIAL

-Bill Hastings came from a background in Wildlife Biology, log furniture building and a dream to be a full-time musician.
-Along the way he began an IT career when dial-up was the norm in Wyoming.
-Starting in Wyoming as a website developer and systems administrator working for local companies, IT has taken him to far flung places like Kansas and Ireland for multi year stints with a software development company and back to Lander, Wyoming to continue learning about all things IT.
-He founded his own IT shop in 2006 and formed a website hosting company 2009 that he runs with his wife/business partner.
-They both volunteer/administer a 3000+ member Lander community email list and website.
-He took ownership of another website design and hosting company in 2017 and has been managing the Stage Stop website for a few years.
-This will be the first year Bill is the Chief Timing official and can't wait for the start!
+Bill’s background includes Wildlife Biology, log furniture building and a dream to be a full-time musician.
+Along the way, he began an IT career when dial-up was the norm in Wyoming.
+Starting in Wyoming as a website developer and systems administrator working for local companies, IT has taken him to such far flung places as Kansas and Ireland for multi-year stints with a software development company and back to Lander, Wyoming to continue learning about all things IT.
+He has been managing the Stage Stop website for a few years and this will be Bill’s second year as Chief Timing Official.